 Legal Pearls: Multiple Errors Lead to Tragic Death

-After returning to the dorm, she began experiencing chest pains and shortness of breath.
-“I can’t breathe,” she told her boyfriend, before passing out.
-He called 911 and the paramedics came and took her to the hospital.
-The paramedic who treated her noted that she had fainted, was short of breath, and had chest pain, low oxygen saturation, rapid heart rate, and rapid breathing.
+A 19-year-old college student began experiencing chest pains and shortness of breath.
+Her boyfriend called 911.
+Emergency services arrived and took her to the hospital.
 The paramedic radioed the hospital on the way and told the nurse that she believed the patient had a pulmonary embolism and would need a CT scan.

-At some point over the next several hours, the NP consulted her supervising physician by phone, who told her to order the CT scan, which she did at 12:22 AM, 8 hours after the patient had arrived in the emergency department.
-However, the clinician failed to specify that the scan be performed and reported on an urgent basis.
-Thus, the radiologist did not read and report the results back until nearly 2 hours after the CT was ordered.
+Eight hours after the patient had arrived in the emergency department, the CT scan was performed.
 The results showed pulmonary emboli in both lungs of the patient.
 The patient was immediately transferred to another hospital where she was given clot-busting drugs, but she died within 2 hours of arrival.
 The patient had been in the original hospital for 11 hours with pulmonary emboli and had not been treated.
-An autopsy confirmed that she had not taken any drugs.

 Ann W. Latner, JD, is a freelance writer and attorney based in New York.
 She was formerly the director of periodicals at the American Pharmacists Association and editor of Pharmacy Times.